QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 +++

-### 6.2 Achievement of Optimal Model Design
+### Achievements of Optimal Model Design

 +++

-Under the utilitarian analysis:
+Under a utilitarian analysis:

 +++